Bevan Lawrence: Political activism

-In 1987, he was a spokesperson for People Against the Australia Card, a lobby group he founded with Professor Martyn Webb, which organised a public rally of over 40,000 people through the centre of Perth in September 1987 in a synchronised national protest that led to abandonment of the relevant legislation by the Hawke Government.
+In 1987, he was a spokesperson for People Against the Australia Card, a lobby group he founded with Professor Martyn Webb, which organised a public rally of over 40,000 people through the centre of Perth in September 1987 in a synchronised national protest that led to abandonment of the relevant legislation by the Hawke government.
 The issue had been a trigger for the 1987 double-dissolution election.

 People for Fair and Open Government (PFOG) was established by Lawrence in 1989 shortly after the re-election of a Labor state government led by Peter Dowding earlier that year.
 Group members included Paddy O'Brien, who was a celebrated public figure of the group.

-The group was formed after earlier Labor governments, led by Brian Burke, had made improper deals with business groups, a situation commonly referred to as WA Inc. By early 1990 Carmen Lawrence had replaced Dowding as premier and the terms of reference for an inquiry into the dealings were delivered to her by PFOG in mid-1990; a Royal Commission of Inquiry was announced in November the same year.
+The group was formed after earlier Labor governments, led by Brian Burke, had made questionable deals with business groups, a situation commonly referred to as WA Inc. By early 1990 Carmen Lawrence had replaced Dowding as premier and the terms of reference for an inquiry into the dealings were delivered to her by PFOG in mid-1990; a Royal Commission of Inquiry was announced in November the same year.

 The public stances by the brother and sister over issues created a trail of news stories about them.